PunyabratSaikia/Covid-19-prediction/README.md

 ![plot3](https://user-images.githubusercontent.com/44751602/80305404-08e3f980-87da-11ea-907f-956548efe046.png)

-Though research suggests that social distancing can significantly reduce the spread and flatten the curve as shown in Fig. 3a, but is that sustainable?
+Though research suggests that social distancing can significantly reduce the spread and flatten the curve as shown, but is that sustainable?

 ![plot5](https://user-images.githubusercontent.com/44751602/80305443-52ccdf80-87da-11ea-8e70-91ba16075120.png)